Institute of the Good Shepherd: Present situation

 In less than five months, by 6 February 2007, membership had grown to ten priests and two deacons – one close to priestly ordination – incardinated in the institute and listed by name on Father Laguérie's blog.
 In its two formation houses it also had a not-yet-incardinated deacon, a subdeacon and eight other seminarians.
 There was one brother (a lay member of the institute).
 The ordination on 3 March 2007 added another two priests, while maintaining the number of deacons at two.
 Priests from many places were requesting incardination, but the institute exercised prudence in their regard.

 Cardinal Castrillón fulfilled the promise he made when the Institute was founded and on 22 September 2007 ordained five priests of the Institute, one of whom was a former member of the Society of St. Pius X. The archbishop of Bordeaux and president of the French episcopal conference, Jean-Pierre Ricard, was present.

-By 8 September 2008, the priests of the Institute had grown to 18, and the seminarians to 30.
-The priests became 22 in the following month and 24 in the spring of 2009.

 In September 2009, the Institute had in France a house of formation for its seminarians studying philosophy, and a residence in Rome for its students of theology.
 It had eight Mass centres in France, and one in each of five other countries: Chile, Colombia, Italy, Poland and Spain.
 It also had three schools.
 The Reparative Slaves of the Holy Family had come into existence with three Sisters taking the veil.

-As of 2015 the Institute had 33 priestly members.
-They opened a house in Rome, Casa San Clemente, headed by Father Matthieu Raffray who is assisted by Father Giorgio Lenzi.
+In 2015, the Institue opened a house in Rome, Casa San Clemente.

-As of 2019 the Institute had more than 30 seminarians studying at their Seminary of St. Vincent de Paul in Courtalain, France.

-As of 2019 the Institute operates a mission in Monterey, California as their sole presence in the United States.

-As of 2020, the institute has 48 priests and over 30 seminarians.
+In 2021 Bishop Peter A. Libasci erected a personal parish of the Institute in Winchester (NH).

+The institute is currently active in ten countries (France, Poland, Italy, Portugal, Spain, Brazil, Colombia, USA, Uganda, Australia) over four continents.